Force LTE Only Switch Review — Lock 4G/5G on Samsung Galaxy

 - Supports both LTE Only and 5G NR Only locking

-- Android 13 compatible
+- Android 13 compatible and up-to-date

-- Lightweight, fast, and stable
+- Lightweight, fast, and highly stable

-- Free core features on both stores
+- Free core features out of the box

-- In-app purchase to go completely ad-free
+- Flexible in-app purchase system to go completely ad-free

 ❌ What Could Be Better